AleGit/NyTermsHub/Docs/README.md

-To build and run the the app, the command line toounit tests some data and libraries have to be installed.
+To build and run the the app, the command line tool, or the unit tests some data and libraries have to be installed.

 Flex and Yacc
 ====